 A manually operated damper located at the rear of the unit can be temporarily closed in a proportional fashion to slow the burn rate of dry wood.
-Be sure to read the section on dry fuel, and about the EPA Side Tunnel Plug, elsewhere in this manual.
+Be sure to read the section on dry fuel, and about the EPA Side Tunnel Plug, a little further in the manual.